ejrgit/ejrgit/README.md

 ### Hi there 👋

+## This is the landing page for my git repository.
+I am looking to provide a variety of projects which are focussed around my current interest in Python coding and specifically data science and machine learning.

 <!--
 **ejrgit/ejrgit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.